contentful/storageroom-to-contentful.rb/README.md

 =================

 ## Description
-This script helps user to download all data from StorageRoom application (one per time) to save as JSON files and import collections and entries to the Contentful platform.
+Script can be used to migrate user's data from StorageRoom application (one per time) to the Contentful platform.
+Script is using json files dumped from StorageRoom API and loads them into Contenful via [CMA gem](https://github.com/contentful/contentful-management.rb)

 ## Installation
 ```